-Line tracing can be accelerated by switching the locator to Null mode (PLM and TLM models only).
+Line tracing can be accelerated by switching the locator to Null mode.

 Move the locator left and right while walking along the path of the line to observe the null directly over the line and a peak response to each side of the line.
 As you move the locator over the line, the left and right arrows (and an accompanying tone) will indicate if the target line is to the left or right of the locator.